broadinstitute/quickboard/README.md

 The Quickboard package contains three subpackages of interest for developing dashboards:
 * base - the core components used to make the backbone of the dashboard,
 * plugins - highly customizable add-ons to augment your other components,
-* textboxes - components for having dynamically updated text.
+* (EXPERIMENTAL) textboxes - components for having dynamically updated text.

 More details on using these can be found [below](#usage).